MoustaphaDev/cool-svelte-form/README.md

-# Learning svelte form building a form flow
+# Building a form flow suing svelte
-Just added this project from last year as an archive
+Just added this project from 2022 as an archive (miss the simplicity of sveltekit btw)